chrisfrick/chrisfrick/README.md

 ## Hi there, I'm [Chris](https://chrisfrick.github.io/portfolio/) 👋

 #### I'm a musician and teacher turned developer.

-I love learning.
+I'm a graduate of the FastTrack Java Developer program and completed the University of Helsinki’s Full Stack Open web development curriculum.

 I’m currently working on building a tool that I wish I had as a music teacher.
 [Harmony Helper](https://github.com/chrisfrick/counterpoint-analysis-playground) is an app for high school and college music theory students to check for errors in their counterpoint composition assignments without needing an instructor to manually review their work.

-I'm a graduate of the FastTrack Java Developer program and completed the University of Helsinki’s Full Stack Open web development curriculum.

 ### Skills
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)